Skip to main content

 }

-variables.
-You must set these, otherwise the script won't work. - Create a sample set of coordinates.
-In this case, we'll go for a quick run around New York's Central Park.
+• Defines a sample set of coordinates.
+This example traces a quick run around New York's Central Park.

 http -v POST https://sandbox.api.dimescheduler.com/resourceGpsTracking X-API-KEY:$key resourceNo=$resourceNo latitude=$lat longitude=$lng

-The script makes a HTTP POST request to https://sandbox.api.dimescheduler.com/resourceGpsTracking
+The script makes an HTTP POST request to https://sandbox.api.dimescheduler.com/resourceGpsTracking with four data fields:

-is added to the headers and is required to make the request.
-Otherwise a 401 error will be thrown. -
+• X-API-KEY is added to the headers and is required.
+Without it, the request returns a 401 error.

 "ResourceNo": "YOURRESOURCENO",